DistortedPixelsRP/FiveM-MDT/README.md

 ### Done
 You are almost done!
 Open up HeidiSQL and go to the server table.
 In the `ip` column enter your FiveM server's [public IPv4](https://www.whatismyip.com/).
 In the `port` column enter your FiveM server's port (default port is 30120).
 Next, start your FiveM server using `start server.bat`.
 Now when you open your MBT login page you will see when you click on the server selector that one server is server online.

-To become admin and use the admin panel (example.com/mdt/admin) open HeidiSQL and select the users table.
+To become admin and use the admin panel open HeidiSQL and select the users table.
 In the row with your account set the admin column to any number greater than 0.
+Currently the only way to get to the pannel is by typing in the url: `<your mdt login page url>/admin`. (ex. `bennyfaelz.com/mdt/admin/`)

 ### FiveM Commands
 - `/link` used to link your FiveM and MDT account.
 When logging in for the first time it will ask to link to your FiveM